turris-cz/user-docs/docs/basics/reforis/updates/reforis-updates.md

 ## Configuration in reForis

+!!! important
+    Configuration of updates is not available on Turris Shield.
+Updates are always enabled and are installed as soon as possible.

-Updates are configured at _Package Management -> Update Settings_.
+Updates are configured at _Package Management → Update Settings_.
 If you want to disable automatic updates you can uncheck the given checkbox.
 But doing this is strongly discouraged because you can miss security patches for vulnerabilities – some of them may be exploited remotely.